-In this edition of AfriGO, be challenged by Baba Akawu’s commitment to missions giving despite his circumstances of being blind and with amputated hands.
+In this edition of AfriGO, be challenged by Baba Akawu’s commitment to missions giving despite his circumstances.
 For our Perspective article, Tshepang Basupi shares different means of raising support for missions.
-Our feature story highlights CAPRO’s funding experience as an indigenous mission agency and points to God’s faithfulness to provide for his work.
-Enjoy reading these and more, and share with others!
+Our feature story highlights CAPRO’s funding experience as an indigenous mission agency and shows God’s faithfulness to provide for his work.
+Enjoy reading and share with others!

 Duncan Olumbe is a Kenyan missions leader, community development mobilizer, organic farmer, creation care advocate, and mountaineer with almost 30 years of ministry across the nations.
-He has experience in cross-cultural missions, community development, agribusiness, and student ministry.
+He has experience in cross-cultural missions and student ministry.
 He serves as Regional Director for Interserve International, and Executive Director for Peer Team Kenya.
 He is married to Roseline and they are blessed with three young men.
 He can be reached at duncan.olumbe@gmail.com.

 P.4-5